Reasonable Deposit Amount For A Mortgage In Liverpool?

 Yes, most accept gifted deposits from family members and friends can be acceptable too.
 The sender of the gift will need to confirm it’s a gift, rather than a loan, and need to produce ID and proof of funds for anti-money laundering purposes.

-Others have turned to the bank of Mum and Dad, this is where the parents of the applicant gift their children funds towards the deposit.
+Others have turned to the bank of Mum and Dad, this is where the parents of the applicant (often common with first time buyers in Liverpool) gift their children funds towards the deposit.

 For anti-money laundering purposes, providing bank statements help to evidence funds.
 Lenders like to see how the money is being built up as this provides more genuine insight.